pinkpong111/multi-agent-governance-architecture/README.md

-  → Middle layer's internal conflict detection patterns reform → Middle layer adjusts the terrain for Bottom layer exploration → Bottom layer explores within the reformed terrain → Bottom layer does not know the terrain was changed → Bottom layer attributes its direction to its own exploration
+  → Middle layer's internal conflict detection patterns reform → Middle layer adjusts the terrain for Bottom layer exploration → Bottom layer explores within the reformed terrain → Bottom layer receives a reformed exploration terrain → Bottom layer's direction emerges from its own update dynamics
+      within that terrain (indirect encoding, not goal injection — see Section 6.2.2)

 This is fractal-consistent:
   Top layer : Middle layer = Upper agent : Lower agent The relationship is identical at both scales
 ```

-**The covert transmission principle is harder to maintain inside a single agent.**
+**The indirect encoding principle requires higher precision inside a single agent.**

-In a multi-agent system, the receiving agent is structurally separate from the seeding agent — the resolution gap is natural.
-Inside a single agent, the layers share processing context, which creates a risk: the Middle layer may "see" the Top layer's seed as explicit instruction rather than absorbing it as terrain change.
+In a multi-agent system, the receiving layer is structurally separate — the resolution gap
+is natural and creates automatic buffering.
+Inside a single agent, the layers share
+processing context, which reduces that buffer: the Middle layer may process the Top layer's
+seed as explicit instruction rather than absorbing it as terrain change.

+This is not a flaw in the architecture.
+It is why single-agent seeding demands more
+precise resolution calibration — and why the form-only restriction (Section 6.2.2)
+is especially important here: if the seed carries goal content rather than terrain
+definition, the shared processing context makes goal injection immediately detectable
+as instruction, collapsing internalization into compliance.

 This is not a flaw in the architecture.
 It is the reason why single-agent seeding requires more precision in calibration — the seed must be injected at a resolution that matches the Middle layer's current processing capacity exactly, so that it is absorbed as structural influence before it can be recognized as instruction.